 Finally, and most importantly, there is little to no evidence that use of SLO/SLG's in teacher evaluations leads to improved instruction or even better overall student outcomes.
-There is even less evidence to support the use of any specific percentage in a teacher evaluation - whether that be 40%, 20%, 15% or any other arbitrary percentage.
-As Teachers and Leaders Council Chair Pam Salazar stated during the Senate Education Committee meeting on April 3rd regarding the use of SLO/SLG's in teacher evaluations, "There is no, quote, right weight."

-For all the reasons stated, NSEA opposes the use of SLO/SLG's in teacher evaluations but supports the compromise of 10% that was included in the introduction of AB460.
+There is even less evidence to support the use of any specific percentage in a teacher evaluation - whether that be 40%, 20%, or any other arbitrary percentage.
+For all the reasons stated, NSEA opposes the use of SLO/SLG's in teacher evaluations but supports the compromise of 10% included in AB460.
 We believe that teacher evaluations should be based on what teachers do in the classroom and at their school site focused on instructional practice, leadership, and professional responsibilities.